osheina/sheina-streamlit/README.md

 Create an app

-1. The first step is to create a new Python script.
-Let's call it uber_pickups.py.
+1. The first step is to create a new Python script - app.py.

-2. Open uber_pickups.py in your favorite IDE or text editor, then add these lines:
+2. Open app.py in your favorite IDE or text editor, then add these lines:

 import streamlit as st
 import pandas as pd